Image: Margaret Tait, Blue Black Permanent, 1992. Courtesy of the artist and BFI.

 - There is no age restriction.

-- We regret that we cannot accept nominations of artists who are students.
+- We regret that we cannot accept nominations of artists who are currently students.

 - We regret that we cannot accept nominations of artists who have already been shortlisted for the Margaret Tait Award three times.